50shadesofgwei/funding-rate-arbitrage/README.md

 ## Getting Started

-To start, first clone the repo using `git clone git@github.com:50shadesofgwei/SynthetixFundingRateArbitrage.git`. after this, navigate to the .env file and input the necessary values.
+To start, first clone the repo using `git clone git@github.com:50shadesofgwei/SynthetixFundingRateArbitrage.git`.
+After this, navigate to the .env file and input the necessary values.
 You will need:

 - An Alchemy API key
 - The relevant chainId (Base Mainnet: 8453, Base Testnet: 84532)